joshwaterfall/xomx/xaio/tutorials/kidney_classif.md

 The `gdc_create_manifest()` function (`from xaio import gdc_create_manifest`) facilitates the creation of this manifest.
 It is designed to import files of gene expression counts obtained with [HTSeq](https://github.com/simon-anders/htseq).
+You can have a look at its implementation in [xaio/data_importation/gdc.py](xaio/data_importation/gdc.py) to adapt it to your own needs if you want to import other types of data.

 `gdc_create_manifest()` takes in input the disease type (in our case "Adenomas and Adenocarcinomas"), the list of project names ("TCGA-KIRC", "TCGA-KIRP", "TCGA-KICH"),